Insighter2k/GodHand/README.md

 If you click on a row, a *detailed row* will be shown with the following content
 - Romaji Translation: Depending on the content of "Current Value", it tries to translate it to romaji.
 I am not sure about whole sentences.
 Translation is started when selected row changes.
 - Google English Translation: It tries to translate it to english via the google api.
 Translation is started when selected row changes.
+- Jisho Translation: Jisho will provide you with some additional information which the other two translators can't provide.
+Like english definitions, parts of speech, restriction ... .Translation is started when selected row changes.

 ### Tab OCR
 You can select a single picture file and let run the OCR over your desired selection for a direct translation.
 The success depends on the quality of your chosen picture!